bootchk/nRF5Cmake/readme.md

 Specifically, you set properties CHIP and SOFTDEVICE on a target foo, and then call nRF5ConfigTargetByProperties(foo).
 Thus in the same CMakeLists.txt, you can target both the 52832 chip and the 52810 chip.

+Also, these files do not configure the compiler executable explicitly, but use "toolchain files", see cmake docs about cross compiling.

 Example
 -